TedLivist/tic-tac-toe/README.md

   1. To enter the game you must choose a nickname!
   2. Each player gets a sign to use during the game.
 Its either X or O
-  3. The game is played on turns.
+  3. The game is played in turns.
 Each player gets one turn
-  4. The goal is to get 3 same signs on the same line (row, column or diagonal)
+  4. The goal is for each player to get 3 of the same sign on a same line (row, column or diagonal)
   5. The first player to get 3 in a line WINS!!!
   6. If the board is full and neither player got 3 in a line game ends in a draw.